Best leaf blower to make light work of tidying

 When autumn delivers its bounty of fruitfulness, it also sends us a mountain of leaves and the need for garden vacuums, leaf blowers, and the quick work of the best lawn mowers to tidy up the mound.
 While many have fabulous colourful tints and look magnificent carpeting the ground, even these turn into a stodgy mess in time.

 Not only do lots of decomposing leaves look unattractive, but also, they encourage plants to start rotting, too – including the lawn grass underneath them.
 This is why investing in a leaf blower is well worth it and good for your lawn.
+These tools can also prove their worth in wintery weather, helping you shift snow from cars and outdoor areas.

 Best leaf blowers at a glance: